Sean-Smith-2006/Sean-Smith-2006/About Me.md

 - Gender: Male

 My interests with technology:
-My biggest intrest is with cyber security, but I also find interest with software development
+- My biggest intrest is with cyber security
+- But I also find interest with software development

 What I am currently learning:
 - python